flavioheleno/php8-extensions/README.md

 ## Dependencies

-As with any modern PHP project, dependencies are handled by [composer](https://getcomposer.org/).
+As in any modern PHP project, dependencies are handled by [composer](https://getcomposer.org/).

 To install dependencies, run `composer install`.